 What also thrilled me was seeing people create poetry in a room with other people.
 Writing is such a solitary art form.
-Personally, I like writing by myself and enjoy being alone to fully immerse myself in my imaginary world.
-But I’ve also written many times in this blog that writing by myself, day in and day out, can sometimes depress me.
+I like writing by myself and enjoy being alone to fully immerse myself in my imaginary world, but I’ve also written many times in this blog that writing by myself, day in and day out, can also be depressing and isolating.
 It’s a tricky balance.

 It was great to not be in the creator’s seat, and instead, stand back and watch people take a plain-looking card of text (vintage astronomy Ed-U-Cards that I found on Etsy) and turn it into a poetic piece of art using post-it notes, ink pads, sponges, used stamps, and glue sticks.

 It touched me that some participants confessed that they had never written poetry, or had not written a poem in 20 years, or were afraid of poetry.
 But in just two hours, every person created a poetic piece of art.
 I was so proud of each and every one, and each and every creator.

 This workshop combined all the things that I LOVE: words, arts and crafts, people, creative expression, personal growth, and even my husband Marcus.
 But this workshop would never have come into being without the brilliance of author, poet, and artist, Robyn Hood Black.
 I learned this technique of creating a found poem and an art piece through Robyn’s Found Poetry Makerspace Workshop at Village Books in Bellingham last October.
 Thank you, Robyn, for creating such an awesome event, and for inspiring me to host my own workshop!